datavaluepeople/kotsu/README.md

 )
 ```

+**Register your validations:**

-Register your validations.
-You can register multiple if you want to compare models over different
+You can register multiple validations if you want to compare models in different scenarios, e.g. on
-tests, e.g. on different datasets.
-Your validation should take an instance of your models as an
+different datasets.
+Your validations should take an instance of your models as an argument then
-argument and return a dictionary containing the results.
-Here we register two Cross-Validation
+return a dictionary containing the results.
+Here we register two Cross-Validation validations with
-validations with different numbers of folds:
+different numbers of folds.

 ```python
 validation_registry = kotsu.registration.ValidationRegistry()